 Best LLM for Legal Work (2026)

-Bottom line up front: For legal work, Claude Sonnet 4.6 is the strongest choice — it has the lowest hallucination rate of any frontier model and handles nuanced instruction constraints reliably.
-Gemini 2.5 Pro is the right choice when document length exceeds Claude’s 200K context window.
-For deployments where documents cannot leave your infrastructure, self-hosted DeepSeek V3 is the strongest on-premise option.
+Bottom line up front: For legal work, Claude Sonnet 5 is the strongest choice — it has the lowest hallucination rate of any frontier model, handles nuanced instruction constraints reliably, and now processes full contracts and case files up to 1M tokens without a pricing penalty.
+Gemini 3.1 Pro remains a solid alternative, particularly on Google Cloud.
+For deployments where documents cannot leave your infrastructure, self-hosted DeepSeek V4 is the strongest on-premise option.

 Why LLM choice is different for legal